Canterbury: Rail

+Canterbury West railway station is operated by Southeastern.

-Because the two railways into the city were built by rival companies there is no direct interchange between Canterbury West and Canterbury East stations.
-Canterbury Parkway railway station has been proposed as an additional station outside of the city with links to both.
+Canterbury East railway station, (Canterbury's other station) is also operated by Southeastern.
+There is no direct interchange between Canterbury West and Canterbury East stations because the two railways into the city were built by rival companies.
+Canterbury Parkway railway station has been proposed as an additional station outside of the city, with links to both lines.

-Canterbury South was on the Elham Valley Railway.
-The station opened in 1889 and closed, along with the rest of the railway, in 1947.

-Road

-An hourly National Express 007 coach service to and from Victoria Coach Station operates at Canterbury Central Bus Station.
-Eurolines offer services to London and Paris.
+Bus

-Stagecoach in East Kent run local bus routes in Canterbury as well as long-distance services.
+Stagecoach run local bus routes in Canterbury, as well as long-distance services.
 Its bio fuel 'Unibus' service operates between the city centre and University of Kent.
+Canterbury has three operational park and ride sites at Wincheap and New Dover Road, intended for visitors arriving from the south by road, and at Sturry Road, intended for visitors arriving from the east by road.

 Cycling

-National Cycle Routes 1 to Whitstable, and 18 to Chartham cross in the city.